 Twelve years later, V___ wakes up tormented by the nightmare.
 An unsatisfied, undesired feeling that will not go away – all these years and, for no reason that he can think; he has tried hard to remember if he had talked about, thought or alluded to her yesterday; anything which might have caused the dream but, no, nothing whatever comes to mind, then why should she be intruding into his dream again and giving him restless mornings?

-He still remembers how he had been rude to her initially; perhaps what he felt was the result of guilt from same.
+He still remembers how he had been rude to her initially; perhaps what he felt was the result of guilt from the same.
 Yes, that will make sense.
-The left-over of the feelings are the waste that is most harmful to the environment of the psyche.
+The left-over of the feelings is the waste that is most harmful to the environment of the psyche.
 But what could he have done?
 Just last year he had changed school as he had come to stay at his grandparents’ home after his mother’s death following a long period of illness (his father had died a few years back).

 He was a highly reserved skinny new admission to the school with a tragic background and so he got attention for all the wrong reasons.
-There must be a look of sorrow on his face, or perhaps it was his refusal to blend in with people, but there was something for sure, which filled people with pity, sympathy or curiosity – it was difficult to tell which of these drives were behind what questions of different people; teachers, students etc who would ask him about his past, his family condition, source of family income etc. At first, he could answer these questions, tell the stories to satisfy them – with a matter-of-fact tone that wasn’t at all sentimental, it was even impersonal, the very same tone with which he might have told other simple stories.
+There must be a look of sorrow on his face, or perhaps it was his refusal to blend in with people, but there was something for sure, which filled people with pity, sympathy or curiosity – it was difficult to tell which of these drives were behind what questions of different people; teachers, students, etc who would ask him about his past, his family condition, source of family income, etc. At first, he could answer these questions, tell the stories to satisfy them – with a matter-of-fact tone that wasn’t at all sentimental, it was even impersonal, the very same tone with which he might have told other simple stories.
 He told them because, at fourteen, he was still innocent for his age, and hadn’t learned that some things should be kept to oneself as a part of social etiquette.
 He thought they were just trying to know about him just as they would have tried to know any other new admission.

 But within a couple of months, he started feeling cheated in some way – he realized that he could get no good of sharing his story and that he was always worse for it.
-For even where it was a mere curiosity, he felt that other person had denied him some sort of quid-pro-quo.
+For even where it was a mere curiosity, he felt that another person had denied him some sort of quid-pro-quo.
 That he too wanted some piece of other person’s history – but nothing would have been as big, as worthy to stand in exchange.
 Those who pitied him he hated for obvious reasons.
 Pity is always hate-able – for a person who pities others assumes that the other person is inferior to him or her just because that other person suffers.
 But what he hated most was genuine sympathy – because, unlike those who pitied him or were merely curious, he couldn’t scorn these last people, who felt a genuine concern for him.
 In fact, their reaction seemed right.
 But he didn’t want any concern from them.
 He wanted to be treated like other kids.
-If he broke rules, as he was often doing – not finishing his homework, not bringing books to school etc, he wanted to get punished for all these things like his fellow students but they were easy on him.
+If he broke rules, as he was often doing – not finishing his homework, not bringing books to school, etc, he wanted to get punished for all these things like his fellow students but they were easy on him.
 He was no longer comfortable with school rules but that should have been his problem.
 He didn’t want these favors, they were of no use to him; they repealed him.
 He didn’t reject them because he thought it would have been impolite to refuse.
 And he couldn’t say so to them – the ones who felt genuine concern for him.

 But, for the future he decided, never to entertain any other soul with his history.
-He started answering even the simplest questions of his fellow-students and teachers with a silence, that he thought was merely assertive of his right (of staying silent) but which some of them found rather arrogant.
+He started answering even the simplest questions of his fellow-students and teachers with silence, that he thought was merely assertive of his right (of staying silent) but which some of them found rather arrogant.
 Still being seen as arrogant was better than being thought of as inferior.

 And then she became his class teacher.
 Like all, she soon asked a question that would have taken the conversation to his background, he broke the conversation with a silence that he had got into a habit of lapsing suddenly into, whenever the conversation reached a point from where it would lead to his history.
 He didn’t want her favors, he was getting enough without asking; but she must have heard it from somewhere else, they all seemed to like talking about his family history, because soon she was doing him favors.
 Ever since he had assumed the role of arrogant one, the favors had stopped coming – but she seemed to ignore his arrogant behavior – how he hated her for that.
 But he knew that his hate wasn’t unjustified, and when her favors kept on coming, he started feeling guilty over his hatred.
 But no he must hate her, he knew, that is the only way he could keep his arrogant face in face of her ridiculous kindness.
 And he tried, tried a lot.
 It was a contest between his wish to hate her and the guilt he felt for trying to do so – and in the end, the guilt won.

 But even when the guilt did win, he refused to acknowledge it, the thought of apologizing for it didn’t even cross his mind – what a mindlessly difficult conversation that would be.
-And thus guilt continue to grow inside him.
+And thus guilt continues to grow inside him.

 And then that fatal day, he still curses that day, he was sitting in his lecture, when having just finished a sketch he was doing; he was in a habit of beginning the day with a sketch – during her lecture; he looked up at teacher for a change and to get a hint of what she was discussing.
-And he was still trying to guess the subject of the lecture when the ridiculous women … oh, if only he could hate her, move a couple of steps forward – a slight moment perhaps made subconsciously, and easily ignored by all but our unlucky kid, whose life had become much harder because of that easily-ignorable, silly movement – for her movement, to a point where daylight illuminated her face only slightly more, nothing striking to anyone else – had struck him hard, and prompted the realisation, along with another realization – that of his rising heartbeat, that he was in … no, that can’t be, what was it then?
+And he was still trying to guess the subject of the lecture when the ridiculous women … oh, if only he could hate her, move a couple of steps forward – a slight moment perhaps made subconsciously, and easily ignored by all but our unlucky kid, whose life had become much harder because of that easily-ignorable, silly movement – for her movement, to a point where daylight illuminated her face only slightly more, nothing striking to anyone else – had struck him hard, and prompted the realization, along with another realization – that of his rising heartbeat, that he was in … no, that can’t be, what was it then?
 Could it be?
 No, how could it be? … he had never felt that way for any of his classmates or other girls of his age … oh!
 The tormenting possibility, if only he could hate her.
 But she was a teacher, married …. but it isn’t as if it was sexual, he argued with himself, and it was true – and over years that argument would sometimes console him, but what then was nature of his feeling, he had never felt that way towards anybody else.
 It left him with a need that he will never know how to fulfill, he didn’t want to ‘have her’ in any way – not even if she was her age and unmarried, he would never have thought of it, no, he knew that then what was it he was feeling?

-He had taken his gaze away and knew that he will now have to do for right reasons what he had been doing for wrong reasons, avoid her.
+He had taken his gaze away and knew that he will now have to do for the right reasons what he had been doing for wrong reasons, avoid her.
 As far as possible.
 And he was right in that choice, even a mere look at her could set his heart trying to get a stroke.
 It is a beautiful thing, the heart is, whenever one feels like dying, it starts working faster, trying to kill one by a stroke.
 He couldn’t avoid being in her class, but except for that, he avoided her.
 And yet she was nice to him, why should she still be nice to him?
 Did she know?
 Did she pity him for that?
 Or made fun of him?
 But all those suggestions made by the mind to soul failed to prompt a hatred for her.

 If only he could bring himself to hate her for a little while, he would have easily stabbed her without hesitation.

-But we are not here to give a complete account of his life , we are here to give an account of the dream which we mentioned in the title and the first paragraph before taking a ride down his memory lane.
+But we are not here to give a complete account of his life, we are here to give an account of the dream which we mentioned in the title and the first paragraph before taking a ride down his memory lane.
 So now we must crawl back to the night of dream as we see him already having finished both school (she was his teacher only that year) and college a few years ago, both with great difficulty and a failure in life ever since.
 He should have been over it a long while ago – he has done the right thing, keep away from her, never told about it to anyone, and it was right because of that way no one but he could be troubled by this, that … and if he suffered, then perhaps he deserved it.

 He has tried his best to get over her, but couldn’t – and now, years later, when he couldn’t even remember what she looked like, he has this ridiculous dream: